What Is Lewy Body Dementia? 5 Main Symptoms

 Lewy body dementia life expectancy

 Unlike other dementias, Lewy body doesn’t follow a pattern of stages.
-The disease will continue to get worse over time, but the rate of decline is different in each person.
+The disease will continue to get progressively worse, but the rate of decline is different in each person.

 Recommended for you: